mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 A summary report is created from several aggregatable reports received at the appropriate endpoint and then [batched](https://developer.chrome.com/docs/privacy-sandbox/summary-reports/#batching) to prepare them to be processed by an [aggregation service](https://developer.chrome.com/docs/privacy-sandbox/aggregation-service/).
 When this has occurred, how the data is processed, stored, and displayed is completely up to the developer.

-An aggregatable report by default is generated and scheduled to be sent one hour after a conversion occurs, plus a random delay of between 10 minutes and one hour to help fuzz the timings and improve privacy.
+An aggregatable report by default is generated and scheduled to be sent after a trigger is interacted with, with a random delay to help fuzz the timings and improve privacy.
 For a given registered attribution source, attribution source events will be recorded from registration up until the source expires - this is referred to as the **report window**.

 The expiry time is defined by the `expiry` value set in the associated {{httpheader("Attribution-Reporting-Register-Source")}} header, which defaults to 30 days after registration if not explicitly set.
 Bear in mind that the length of the report window can be further modified by setting an `aggregatable_report_window` value in the `Attribution-Reporting-Register-Source` header.
 See [Custom report windows](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/custom-report-windows) for more details.